 But then Liev walked up to her son, pointed to his tee-shirt and exclaimed, “Adidas!”
 He turned, pointed at Ann’s branded shoes and repeated, “Adidas!”
 Her mouth dropped.
 At that moment, I realized she had not asked a single question about us.
 Liev seemed relieved to have something to do and spent the next several minutes reading brand names.

-Ann finally turned her full attention to us, scrutinizing Tyoma and me.
-It seemed as if she mentally crossed us off some special list, for we were never welcomed back after that day.
+Ann turned her full attention to us, scrutinizing Liev and me.
+She mentally crossed us off some exclusive list, because her demeanor changed.
+I suspected we would never be waved over to play again. welcomed back after that day.

-It’s not the first time others excluded from future barbecues.
-I cannot name it, but our family seems to emit some subliminal signal that certain people have an aversion to.
+It’s not the first time I’ve been excluded from future barbecues.
+I cannot name it, but our family emits subliminal signals certain people have an aversion to.
 Maybe we are beyond the acceptable quirkiness levels allowed for our economic level.
-Perhaps middle class means average in more than one way.
+Perhaps the middle class means average in more than one way.

-When we chose our neighborhood did we notice how same the houses looked?
-And did we not feel proud to “move up” from our zany first home with its odd location, weird wiring, and twisted construction?
+We chose our neighborhood mindful of how similar the houses looked.
+How proud we felt to “move up” from our zany first home with its odd location, weird wiring, and twisted construction.
 Sameness is insidious.
 I pray not to succumb to it.